pangolinjs/core/README.md

 Located in `src/js`.
 Output to `dev/js`, `prev/js` or `dist/js`.

-JavaScript files are concatenated in the following order: First files from `libraries`, then files from `functions` and lastly files from `components`.
+JavaScript files are concatenated in the following order: First files from `libraries`, then from `functions` and lastly from `components`.
 Within these folders the order is alphabetical.
-Subfolders are possible aswell.
+Subfolders are supported as well.

 Files from `functions` and `components` are transpiled with [Babel](https://babeljs.io/) and the ES2015 preset.
 ESLint is configured for ES2015 aswell, see `gulp/eslint.json` and [ESLint rules documentation](http://eslint.org/docs/rules/) for more options.